Election-Tech-Initiative/electionguard/docs/contribute/index.md

 2. Post questions or ideas in our [**discussion board**](https://github.com/microsoft/electionguard/discussions)
 3. Join our [**weekly video office hours**](https://github.com/microsoft/electionguard/discussions/78)
 4. Develop on issues in the repos with tags of **`good first issue`** or **`help wanted`**
+5. Add to and improve documentation.
+Keep it Plain English and include [helpful images](https://undraw.co/illustrations).

 ## Contributions